 - Spongy (Penile) urethra

-Preprostatic Urethra: The initial part, which passes through the bladder musculature – “bladder neck”, just below the internal urethral orifice, is referred to as the pre-prostatic urethra or intramural part of the urethra.
+The initial part, which passes through the bladder musculature (“bladder neck”), just below the internal urethral orifice, is referred to as the pre-prostatic urethra or intramural part of the urethra.
 Ideally it is about 0.5-1.5 cm in length but varies depending on whether the bladder is filled with urine or empty.

-Prostatic urethra: The prostatic urethra is that part of the urethra that passes through the prostate.
+The prostatic urethra is the part of the urethra that passes through the prostate.
 It is about 3-4 cm long and extends from the base of the bladder, just below the pre-prostatic urethra, to the membranous part of the urethra.

 The prostatic urethra is surrounded by the internal urethral sphincter near its middle part; it is widest in the middle.
 The posterior part of the urethra has an elevation called the urethral crest; the prostatic sinuses open up on either side of this crest, which bring prostatic fluid into the urethral lumen.
 The ejaculatory ducts also open up in the prostatic urethra, which carry the sperms from the testes and the fluid from the seminal vesicles into the urethra.
 Thus the urinary and reproductive tracts merge at this point.